gt-big-data/installation-guide/README.md

 Also install [RoboMongo](http://robomongo.org/) and admin tool for MongoDB.

 #### Python and pip.
-Python is high level programming language with a multitude of uses. pip is an installation tool that makes installing python libraries relatively painless.
+Python is a popular, high-level programming language with a multitude of uses.
+Pip is an installation tool that makes installing python libraries relatively painless.
 It comes bundled with Python after version 2.7.9.
 So, if you follow the instructions below you wont have to download it separately.

 ##### Windows
 Download the Windows installer for python [here](https://www.python.org/downloads/release/python-2710/).